 How do I update EdgeOS safely to ensure VPN compatibility?

 Back up your configuration before upgrading.
 Check release notes for VPN-related fixes or changes, perform the upgrade during a maintenance window if possible, and verify the tunnel after the update.
+Is microsoft edge secure network vpn free 2026

 Are there common mistakes beginners make with EdgeRouter X VPNs?